- Apr 25, 2017

 We are naturally sad to have to contemplate a move from the historic home of Taunton Flower Show which cherishes its status as the oldest event of its kind in Britain yet still makes a very significant contribution to the local economy and showcases the best of our region’s horticulture, crafts, arts and produce.

-Ironically the attractions lined up for the 2017 Show include a record number of 7 designer gardens, 6 of which feature experts new to the show who are eager to display their talents to the many visitors who will flock to the town on 4 and 5 August.
+Ironically the attractions lined up for the 2017 Show include 6 designer gardens, 5 of which feature experts new to the show who are eager to display their talents to the many visitors who will flock to the town on 4 and 5 August.
 The competition and floral tents are both being extended this year to accommodate additional amateur and professional participants.

 We are also sorry to have to announce that as a consequence of tighter conditions imposed by the Council for health and safety reasons, it is likely that a larger area of the park will be closed for a longer period this year.’